 Volunteers play a vital role in the Essex Child and Family Wellbeing Service.
 They perform essential, supportive tasks complementary to those undertaken by our paid staff.
 Their role is an enriching one, which benefits everybody: service users; staff; and the volunteers themselves.
 We simply couldn’t reach as many children, young people and their families without volunteers.

-Virgin Care in partnership with Barnardo’s, delivers Essex Child and Family Wellbeing Service across Colchester, Tendring, Maldon, Chelmsford, Harlow, Loughton, Billericay and Basildon – to name a few.
+HCRG Care Group in partnership with Barnardo’s, delivers Essex Child and Family Wellbeing Service across Colchester, Tendring, Maldon, Chelmsford, Harlow, Loughton, Billericay and Basildon – to name a few.

 Services are delivered from purpose built Family Hubs, as well as Delivery Sites, community buildings, family homes and other convenient locations.